zoocityboy/jaspr_provider/README.md

 ### Optionally depending on a provider

 Sometimes, we may want to support cases where a provider does not exist.
-An example would be for reusable widgets that could be used in various locations, including outside of a provider.
+An example would be for reusable components that could be used in various locations, including outside of a provider.

 To do so, when calling `context.watch`/`context.read`, make the generic type